 Ready to design your dream yard?

-So far in 2022, 80% of Yardzen clients requested a landscape design that did not maximize the use of lawn—and 37% requested no traditional lawn at all, instead preferring artificial turf or grass-alternative planting and hardscaping.
+So far this year, 80% of Yardzen clients requested a landscape design that did not maximize the use of lawn—and 37% requested no traditional lawn at all, instead preferring artificial turf or grass-alternative planting and hardscaping.

 Why go grass-free?